rbpolim/50projects-50days/README.md

-# 50 Projects in 50 Days - HTML/CSS and JavaScript
+# 50 Projects in 50 Days
+- HTML, CSS and JavaScript

 This is the main repository for all of the projects in the course.